-4) Prayer & Service opportunities both inside and out of regular RE time
+3) Prayer, Service, and some social opportunities both inside and out of regular RE time

 We understand that families are very busy with outside activities, and we listen to situations on an individual basis.
 Homeschooling is an option for DASH 1 (usually a 6th grader.)

-DASH 1 (6th grade) Students
+DASH 1 (6th Grade students)

-–Meet on their chosen day: Monday – Wednesday from 4:30 – 5:30pm or 6 – 7pm.
+–Meet on their chosen day/time: Monday – Wednesday options

--Their focus is the Old Testament.
-On the first day of class, students meet together with our Pastor as he blessed and gift them with a special Bible for their studies.
+– On the first day of class, students are gifted with a special Bible for their studies.

 – Connections to Confirmation are made at different points in the year.